Ad Blocker Detected

 Our website is made possible by displaying online advertisements to our visitors.
 Please consider supporting us by disabling your ad blocker.

 Everybody knows HDL cholesterol or High-Density Lipoprotein is good for health while LDL or Low-Density Lipoprotein is bad.
-However, HDL is not always good for health.
-One recent study shows, HDL can be bad for heart health.
+However, HDL is not always good for the health.
+One recent study shows HDL can be bad for heart health.
 Before getting into the topic, I would like to explain what HDL and LDL are.

-HDL and LDL are the lipoproteins that carry cholesterol, fatty acids, Triacylglycerols and proteins.
+HDL and LDL are the lipoproteins that carry cholesterol, fatty acids, Triacylglycerols, and proteins.
 There are four different types of lipoproteins, High-Density Lipoprotein (HDL), Low-Density Lipoprotein (LDL), Very Low-Density Lipoprotein (VLDL) and Chylomicrons.